DolphDev/siren/README.md

 ## Parsing

-Their is two ways this module parses the data:
+There is two ways this module parses the data:

 ##### On Demand.

 A simple approach is to simply parse your data as you need it.
 Simply use the functions outlined in the Parsing Data section below.

 This module keeps a cache the last request for each of parsing functions.
-The cache is cleared when either `alert.load()` is called or the said functions are called with different larger parameters than what is in the cache.
+The cache is cleared when either `alert.load()` is called or the said functions are called with larger parameters than what is in the cache.

 ##### Pre-processing